explainers-by-googlers/prompt-api/README.md

 console.log(result);
 ```

-The responseJSONSchema field in the prompt options passed to session.prompt can accept a JSON Schema directly as a JavaScript object.
+The `responseJSONSchema` option for `prompt()` and `promptStreaming()` can also accept a JSON schema directly as a JavaScript object.
 This is particularly useful for cases where the schema is not reused for other prompts.

-If required developers should validate the response against the schema to ensure full conformity, as some aspects of the JSON schema may not be enforced by the API.
+If perfect conformance is required, developers should validate the response against the schema to ensure full conformity, as some aspects of the JSON schema may not be enforced by the API.

 ### Configuration of per-session parameters